DeliaBarron/Kubernetes-Learning/docs/Linux Found/06-API_OBJECTS.md

 Orchestrates individual pod lifecycle and updates.
 These are newer versions of Replication Controllers.
 Ensures the desire number of Pods are running.

 A ReplicaSet defines a **Pod template** that describes what each Pod should look like.
-This includes the container image, environment variables, volume mounts, etc and all pots using created by a ReplicaSet are identical based on thetemplate.
+This includes the container image, environment variables, volume mounts, etc and all pods created by a ReplicaSet are identical based on the template.

 The **ReplicaSet** uses a Selector to identify which Pods it manages.
 This **selector**  includes labels.

 When would you use a `replicaSet` directly instead of a Deployment?
-As they dont handle updated like deployments do, you would use a `replicaSet`
+As they dont handle updates like deployments do, you would use a `replicaSet`
-- **if you dont need to update software**
+- **if you DONT need to update software**
 - **If you need custom update behaviour that wont work with deployments as the manage pods in bigger scale**

 ### Pod